expo/expo/docs/pages/distribution/app-transfers.md

 Universal apps using EAS have two parts:

-1. JavaScript files and assets, which are hosted with [EAS Update](/eas-update/introduction).
+1. JavaScript files and assets which are hosted with [EAS Update](/eas-update/introduction).
 These static files are used for over-the-air updates.
 2. [Native runtime](/workflow/glossary-of-terms#native-runtime) hosted in the respective app stores.
 Used for rendering the static hosted assets.

-Read more in the official guides for transferring each part.
+Learn more in the official guides for each:

 <BoxLink title="EAS project transfers" description="Transfer an EAS project to a different Expo account." href="/accounts/account-types/#transferring-projects-between-accounts" />